15 Best Iranian Movies to Learn Persian

 She has convinced Rouhi to be a spy and find the confirmation.

-At last, what Rouhi discovers jeopardizes not only the couple’s marriage but her own future.
+At last, what Rouhi discovers jeopardizes the couple’s marriage and her future.

-Fireworks Wednesday is one of the best movies to learn Persian, especially for advanced-level students.
+Fireworks Wednesday is one of the best movies for learning Persian, especially for advanced students.

 10. The Runner (1984)

-The Runner, directed by the distinguished director, Amir Naderi, was probably the first of the post-revolution Iranian films to attract global attention.
+The Runner, directed by the distinguished Amir Naderi, was probably the first post-revolution Iranian film to attract global attention.

 The movie is all about desire, destination, and dream.

 As an illiterate and abandoned boy, he has to do little work to live another day.
-One day he realizes that the only way to be successful is to study in school.
+One day, he realizes that studying in school is the only way to be successful.

-And thus, he joins a school, but he always had problems with other classmates.
+Thus, he joined a school but always had problems with his classmates.

-Finally, there is a competition to see who can say the entire alphabet in one breath.
+Finally, there is a competition to see who can speak the alphabet in one breath.

 It is a fascinating story about an orphan who proved his worth through intelligence, determination, and hard work.